-Old Dominion Freight Line Announces Earnings Per Diluted Share of $1.03 for 2016 Third Quarter
+Old Dominion Freight Line Announces Earnings Per Diluted Share of $0.98 for 2016 Second Quarter

-THOMASVILLE, N.C.--(BUSINESS WIRE)-- Old Dominion Freight Line, Inc. (NASDAQ: ODFL) today announced financial results for the three-month and nine-month periods ended September 30, 2016, which include the following:
+THOMASVILLE, N.C.--(BUSINESS WIRE)-- Old Dominion Freight Line, Inc. (NASDAQ: ODFL) today announced financial results for the three-month and six-month periods ended June 30, 2016, which include the following:

 (In thousands, except per share amounts)